 Welcome to the second entry of my basal cell carcinoma series.
 I hope that the series is small, however, I would be naïve to think that I will never have skin cancer again.
 However, from here on out, my skin will be monitored closely by my dermatologist, and I will continue to carry out strict skin protection practices to prevent further skin damage.

-You can read my first basal cell carcinoma entry here.
-On my first entry, I mentioned that I was to have my surgery on February 24th, however, I rescheduled the surgery for March 6th and had a pre-surgery consult on February 26th.
+On my first basal cell carcinoma entry, I mentioned that I was to have my surgery on February 24th, however, I rescheduled the surgery for March 6th and had a pre-surgery consult on February 26th.

 On the 6th of February, I turned 26 and under current law before that age, a young adult is covered by their parent’s health insurance.
 Since I was no longer covered by my parent’s health insurance policy, I needed to switch to my husband’s health insurance starting March 1st.
 I still had coverage 31 days after February 6th, so the end of coverage date would be March 9th.
-I had a several day period between March 1st and March 9th where I had dual health insurance coverage.
-My surgery was scheduled on March 6th which fell within the range of the dual coverage, meaning I could receive the benefits from both insurances.
+I had a several-day period between March 1st and March 9th where I had dual health insurance coverage.
+My surgery was scheduled on March 6th which fell within the range of dual coverage, meaning I could receive the benefits from both insurances.

 Before I had the procedure, I met with the surgeon and asked him questions about basal cell carcinoma and the Mohs surgery.
 I asked specific questions because I really wanted to see how much the surgeon thought he would have to take out of my face.
 We discussed repair plans and if I needed a plastic surgeon to close my incision.

-Initially, I was a bit of a mess trying to figure out when I should have the surgery, what to do with insurances, what kind of coverage I had, and for what amount I would be financially responsible.
+Initially, I was a bit of a mess trying to figure out when I should have the surgery, what to do with insurance, what kind of coverage I had, and for what amount I would be financially responsible.
 However, I made a lot of calls to the insurance companies and dermatology office and was able to sort out the issues.